oapostrophe/HeartNet/reports/Introduction Rough Draft.md

 18        0.402331    0.890843    0.490323    1.000000      0.509677         0.675214  00:35
 19        0.379989    0.889967    0.490323    1.000000      0.509677         0.675214  00:35

+As we can see from the results, resnet34 generates the lowest error rate among the other resnets with an error rate of 0.38 at epoch 12.
 Batch Size Testing:
 Controls:
 - Resnet34